Flogging a dead horse: Earlier related terms

 In journeyman printer's slang from the 18th and 19th centuries, work that was charged for on a bill, but not yet carried out, was called "horse".
 Carrying out that work was said to be "working for a dead horse", since no additional benefit would be gained by the labourer when the work was complete.

 Many sailors were paid in advance for their first month's work.
 In his book Old England and New Zealand, author Alfred Simmons gives a detailed explanation and background of the "Flogging the Dead Horse" ceremony, performed by a ship's crew at the end of the first month of their voyage at which time wages resumed.
 The sailors would get paid in advance of leaving the harbour, spend their money, and embark the ship with nothing.
-This situation allowed them to exclaim the horse symbolising their usual hard work, without money for motivation, was dead.
-However, once a month had passed, the sailors would have reached the Horse latitudes where wages due and paid would prompt the horse to live again.
+This situation allowed them to exclaim that the horse, symbolising their usual hard work and without money for motivation, was dead.
+However, once a month had passed, the sailors would have reached the horse latitudes, where wages due and paid would prompt the horse to “live” again.